-Any additional limits to inspection Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the Surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the Surveyor is able to give an opinion on the general condition and standard of maintenance.
+Any additional limits to inspection

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.

-If it exists removal must be undertaken in a controlled manner by specialist contractors.
-This can prove to be expensive.
-The property had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.

 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area.
-Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely visible from the surrounding ground level, due to the confines of the site.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items/the absence of flooring or crawl boards.

+Some areas of the external building fabric including some roof pitches/elevations were not fully or closely visible from the surrounding ground level, due to the confines of the site.

 Wall panelling to areas prevented accurate damp readings being taken.

 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.